kyegomez/awesome-multi-agent-papers/README.md

 # Citations

 In the arxiv_bibtex.bib file, you can find the bibtex citations for all the papers in this repository.

+# Contribution

+If you see a multi-agent paper not listed here please submit a PR so we can keep track of it and enable newcomers to enjoy a simple centralized repository for multi-agent research papers!

 # Community